JoshBirnbaum/distributed-methodology/PlanningMeeting.md

 This is the process that generates the work items that are put in the backlog.
-The key to writing a good feature is that it should be small enough to complete in a few days, and it should obviously and immediately add value to the player's experience.
+The key to writing a good feature is that it should be small enough to complete in a few days, and it should obviously and immediately add value to the intended user's experience.

 Each feature is expressed as a _user story_.
 This technique comes from